shikharbald/capital-one-assessment-shikhar-nandi/README.md

 1) Open your command line
 2) cd into the assignment folder
-3) type: python main.py [path-to-file-that-you-want-to-parse]
+3) type: python main.py [path-to-file-that-you-want-to-parse], example: python main.py ./tests/java_test.java
 (if this doesn't work try python3 main.py [path-to-file-that-you-want-to-parse]), as your laptop may configure python 3.7 to that command.
 4) Output will be displayed on the command line